manivannankumar/manivannankumar/README.md

  _I specialize in  IOS Development and Flutter developer, I write the code simple and understand, I have a great passion for learning new languages and also currently learning react for web development_

-## 👨‍💻 welcome to my worksoace 💻
+## 👨‍💻 welcome to my workspace 💻

-- 👨‍💻 I'm currently working in Chat app using firebase
-- IOS Developer
+- 👨‍💻 IOS Developer :)
 - 💪🏻 already worked flutterxmpp for chatapp
+- Currently working on chat app using Firebase
 - 📝 I'm currently React for webdevelopment
 - Little bit exploring Web development too.